 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by Chatfield School are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the fiscal year.
+As described in Note 14 to the financial statements, the Chatfield School changed accounting policies related to leases by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 87, Leases, in the year ended June 30, 2022.
 We noted no transactions entered into by Chatfield School during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.